harryzcy/mailbox/doc/api.md

 - `messageID`: id of the email message

 Note: if the email is not trashed, 400 Bad Request will be returned.
+If the email is a draft, untrash method is not supported.

 ### Delete